Aquanty/rtd-hgs/docs/source/index.rst

   instructions that define the tables until it encounters an End instruction.

+| If no further instructions are issued, the default tabular parameter
+  values given in Tables :ref:
+| , :ref:
+| and :ref:
-If no further instructions are issued, the default tabular parameter values given in Tables :ref:`tab:pm_unsat_table_default` , :ref:`tab:frac_unsat_table_default`  and :ref:`tab:dual_unsat_table_default`  will be used for porous media, discrete fractures and dual continua respectively.
+| will be used for porous media, discrete fractures and dual continua
+  respectively.

 In the case of porous and dual media, this instruction overrides the pseudo-soil default so that relative permeability factors are applied to